EuropeanTrackingNetwork/pod_data/README.md

 # pod_data
 Download long-term POD datasets using the [R package _lwdataexplorer_](https://github.com/lifewatch/lwdataexplorer).
 Minute data is downloaded every ~10 days to avoid server-related issues.

 To access lwdataexplorer datasets, your ETN credentials (userid and password) must be filled in a .Renviron file.
 These credentials can be found when you log into the [ETN Data Platform](https://www.lifewatch.be/etn/).
 In the top right of the platform, click your name and choose "ETN R access."
 See your credentials to connect to the ETN database.

-See the full tutorial to configure your credentials: https://inbo.github.io/etn/articles/authentication.html
+Full tutorial to configure your credentials: https://inbo.github.io/etn/articles/authentication.html

 Steps include:
 1. Download and check data per year.
 Subset data to certain projects or stations and quality control each field.